elliotwaite/udemy-faster-autoplay/README.md

-# Udemy Faster Autoplay
+# Udemy&trade; Faster Autoplay - Browser Extension

-When watching a Udemy course with the autoplay setting enabled, once a video ends, you are advanced to the next video after a 3-second delay.
+If you enable autoplay while watching a Udemy playlist, once a video ends, you are usually advanced to the next video after a 3-second delay.
 This extension removes that 3-second delay so that you are advanced to the next video immediately.

-Note: This extension respects the Udemy video player's "Autoplay" setting.
-So if you disable autoplay, this extension will do nothing.
+If you disable autoplay in the Udemy video player settings, this extension will do nothing.

 # 🚧 Install 🚧